The House of Representatives is closed. Learn more

 Darling Downs, 1901

 The very first by-election for the Commonwealth Parliament was held on 14 September 1901.
-William Groom, Protectionist Member for Darling Downs (Qld), died on 8 August, only a few months into his life as an MP.
+William Groom (pictured right), Protectionist Member for Darling Downs (Qld), died on 8 August, only a few months into his life as an MP.
 Groom is notable for being the only transported convict ever elected to the federal Parliament – he was transported for embezzlement in 1846.
 The by-election was won by Groom’s son, Littleton, who went on to hold it for 28 years.

 East Sydney, 1903

-George Reid’s bushy moustache and girth sometimes made him a figure of fun, but he was a seasoned campaigner, powerful orator and consummate politician.
+George Reid's bushy moustache and girth sometimes made him a figure of fun, but he was a seasoned campaigner, powerful orator and consummate politician.
 His resignation in 1903 was one of many times he stood on his principles.
-Image: State Library of Victoria

 On 18 August 1903 George Reid, the Leader of the Opposition, resigned from Parliament.
 His resignation was in protest over the distribution of seats in New South Wales.
 To seek approval for his stance, Reid contested the by-election triggered by his own resignation.
 He won, with an increased majority.

 Very close elections are usually voided, because the Court of Disputed Returns (the High Court) finds anomalies or mistakes with the count.
-One of the most notable examples was in Ballaraat (spelled with an extra ‘a’ until 1977) in 1920.
+One of the most notable examples was in Ballaarat (spelled with an extra 'a' until 1977) in 1920.
 At the general election the previous year, Nationalist Edwin Kerby had won against Labor incumbent Charles McGrath by a single vote.
 This remains the closest victory in history.
 However, the court found there were several irregularities with the count and ordered a do-over.
 McGrath won, this time substantially.

 This kind of by-election had also happened in Melbourne and Riverina in 1904, and Echuca in 1907.

-Unlike the Eureka Rebellion some 56 years before, the clash between rivals at Bendigo in 1920 ended with a lot less bloodshed, a tribute to Australia’s peaceful democratic tradition.
-Image: Charles Doudiet, Swearing Allegiance to the Southern Cross, 1854.
-Ballarat Fine Art Gallery.
+Unlike the Eureka Rebellion some 56 years before, the clash between rivals at Bendigo in 1920 ended with a lot less bloodshed, a tribute to Australia's peaceful democratic tradition.

 Kalgoorlie, 1920